Symptom checker

 Longer nights, 2 naps, waking remains common

-- Night waking remains common and normal — approximately 25–30% of infants at 9 months still wake regularly
+- Total sleep: 12–14 hours; approximately 25–30% of infants at 9 months still wake regularly

 Weight & growth

-- Loss above 10% warrants clinical assessment for feeding adequacy, dehydration, and underlying causes
+- Loss above 10% warrants clinical assessment

 Expected weight gain once feeding is established: